-Michael Klompas MD, MPH
+Michael Klompas, MD, MPH Hospital Epidemiologist

-Hospital Epidemiologist

-Dr. Klompas has published widely on the development of novel surveillance metrics for healthcare associated infections, prevention and management of hospital-acquired pneumonia, benefits and risks associated with sepsis care mandates, defining the optimal balance between timely and effective treatment for pneumonia and sepsis while limiting overtreatment, respiratory virus transmission dynamics and infection control policies to prevent the spread of respiratory viruses in healthcare, and the management and control of hospital-based infectious clusters.
+Dr. Klompas is an infectious disease physician and Hospital Epidemiologist at BWH.
+He has published widely on the development of novel surveillance metrics for healthcare associated infections, prevention and management of hospital-acquired pneumonia, benefits and risks associated with sepsis care mandates, defining the optimal balance between timely and effective treatment for pneumonia and sepsis while limiting overtreatment, respiratory virus transmission dynamics and infection control policies to prevent the spread of respiratory viruses in healthcare, and the management and control of hospital-based infectious clusters.

-David Kubiak, PharmD Infectious Diseases Clinical Pharmacist
+David Kubiak, PharmD

+Infectious Diseases Clinical Pharmacist

+Co-Director, Antimicrobial Stewardship Program

-Dr. Kubiak has published on antimicrobial stewardship and antimicrobial pharmacology, dosing antimicrobials in patients with obesity, adverse effects associated with new and novel antimicrobial agents, management of central line associated bloodstream infections, and clinical diagnostics for infectious diseases.
+Dr. Kubiak is an Infectious Diseases Clinical Pharmacist at BWH and has published on antimicrobial stewardship and antimicrobial pharmacology, dosing antimicrobials in patients with obesity, adverse effects associated with new and novel antimicrobial agents, management of central line associated bloodstream infections, and clinical diagnostics for infectious diseases.
 He is a co-director of the antimicrobial stewardship program and also provides clinical support to the Division of Infectious Diseases and Department of Pharmacy Services.